BrightdayTechnologiesInc/desktop-app-binaries/README.md

 # desktop

-Is the auto-update spot for the desktop apps and the web dowload links
+This repository contains the trial binaries for the Birthday app